Psychological health and safety change process

 Safety is the degree to which all potential risks to both physical and psychological safety are eliminated or managed.

 Unintended consequences can happen at an individual or organizational level.
 For example, discussing mental illness may trigger or stigmatize employees.
 Come up with potential risks to physical and psychological safety.
-This reduces the likelihood of them happening.
+Anticipating the possibilities reduces the likelihood of them happening.
 On the Creating change worksheet, record the risks you identified and how to prevent or mitigate them.

 Step 2: Choose actions that meet your criteria

 Prioritize the actions that meet the criteria you chose in step 1.
-Identify which actions will be done first and how you will measure success.
+Identify which actions your team will take first and how you’ll measure success.

 Assign people to the various responsibilities found in the Committing to our success form | PDF.